tonyern/stock-intrinsic-value/README.md

 ### `PE Ratio`

 PE Ratio, Price to Earnings Ratio, compares the current trading price with its recently reported earnings per share.
 The metric tells you how cheap or expensive a stock is.
 A PE Ratio of 15 or under means a stock is cheap.
 A PE Ratio over 15 means a stock is expensive.
+If the PE Ratio is a negative number, then that means the company is losing money.

 # Disclaimer